C.J. Abrams Player Props: Nationals vs. Marlins

 C.J.
 Abrams At The Plate

-- Abrams is batting .218 with 11 doubles, two triples, six home runs and eight walks.
+- Abrams has 11 doubles, two triples, six home runs and eight walks while batting .215.

-- In 9.8% of his games this year, he has gone deep, and 2.6% of his trips to the dish.
+- In 9.7% of his games this year, he has hit a home run, and 2.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.